Nanjing salted duck

 Nanjing is a culinary centre noted for its Jinling dishes, especially quality ducks and a whole variety of duck dishes.
 Over 100 million ducks per year are eaten in the city of 8 million.

-Nanjing salted duck reigns supreme on the table in southern China, just as Peking duck reigns supreme in northern China.
-For the people of Nanjing, eating salted duck once a day seems to have become a regular habit.
+The popularity of Nanjing salted duck resembles Peking duck's in northern China.
 Some historians believe that the ducks were first raised as livestock by the Nanjing people more than two thousand years ago.
 The Nanjing salted duck is recorded as a gourmet entry in the List of Jinling's Delicacies by the modern Chinese gourmet Tongzhi Zhang.
-Most of Nanjing's most famous duck shops are located around the Shuiximen area.
-The key to the formation of the unique flavour of Nanjing salted duck is the oxidation and degradation of the duck fat, which is achieved throughout the production process through a series of steps including dry-curing, salting, roasting and boiling.
-In parts of China, taro and salted duck are a unique combination.
-Over the years, Nanjing salted duck has achieved a number of honourable achievements in different fields.
+The flavour of Nanjing salted duck is developed through a series of steps, including dry-curing, salting, roasting and boiling, which has the effect of oxidizing and degrading the duck's fat.